 - Keep it cool, man.
 Nobody likes getting emails that reek of desperation, and nobody likes responding to them either.
 Don’t send an 800-word response to a 50-word query (which would break the 2-paragraph rule anyway).
 Don’t follow up with reporters who have never emailed you back.
 Don’t use too many exclamation points – you should never be so happy or excited that you include more than two exclamation marks per email.

 - Link to your website.
 This may seem obvious, but link to your website.
 How else are you going to expect the reporter to link back to your site?
 As stated above, it’s always a good idea to link to your site (using favorable SEO anchor text) at some point in your pitch.
 Although there's a lot more to SEO than just getting links, in general the more high quality backlinks you can get to your site, the better your rankings will be in the search engine results pages (SERPs).

 - Prepare to get quoted.
 With every pitch, you should always be aware that there’s a possibility that the reporter is going to copy/paste pieces of your email into their article.
 As a result, you should be very aware of what you say – make sure your info is 100% correct.

 The second most important part of your pitch is the first sentence.
-It has to hook the reporter, lead them to believe that you’re an expert and get them to read on to the next sentence.
+It has to hook the reporter, lead them to believe that you’re an expert in the subject and compel them to read on to the next sentence.
 Spend time figuring out your best angle, and get right to the point – this is not the time to bury the lead.

 The most important part of your pitch is the subject line, and this is true whether you’re cold pitching reporters or whether you’re responding to one of their queries (like via HARO).
 The subject line of your email determines whether or not the reporter is even going to see the first sentence you spent so much time working on.
 Blow the subject line and it doesn’t matter what magic you wove into the pitch itself, because the reporter’s never going to see it.

 Examples of bad pitch subject lines: